-This classic Epifanes Clear Varnish is very easy to use and can be applied on almost every type of wood.
-You can apply this product on top of every previous varnished surface no matter what brand.
-When building from bare wood, it is important to thin the first coat by 50% for a good penetration in the wood.
+The classic Epifanes Clear Varnish is very easy to use and can be applied on almost every type of wood.
+You can also apply this product on top of every previous varnished surface no matter what brand.
+When building up a system from bare wood, it is important to thin the first coat by 50% for a good penetration in to the wood.
 Thin the second coat by 25%.
 After two or three coats apply the varnish without any thinner to a minimum of seven coats.
 The more coats the better the UV protection and longevity.
 Light sanding or the use of a Scotch Brite is highly advised.

-The Epifanes Woodfinish Gloss is a varnish-like finish similar to the Classic Clear Varnish.
+The Epifanes Woodfinish Gloss is a varnish-like finish similar to the traditional Clear Varnish.
 The major difference is the oil component in the Woodfinish Gloss.
 This makes it especially suited for oily and greasy woods like Teak and Oregon Pine.
-Another benefit is that you do not have to sand between coats if subsequent coat is applied within 72 hours at 18°C. When applying, thin down the first coat by 25-50% and build up to a minimum of 7 coats.
-Also here, the more coats the better the UV protection and longevity.
+Another benefit is that you do not have to sand between coats if the subsequent coat is applied within 72 hours at 18°C. When applying, thin down the first coat by 25-50% and build up to a minimum of 6 coats.
+Again, the more coats the better the UV protection and longevity.

 Epifanes Rubbed Effect Varnish is a satin varnish for interiors only.
-On the other hand we have Epifanes Woodfinish Matte.
-This is also a satin varnish but does have a UV filter and it is therefore suited for exterior use too.
-Very important is to first build up with a high gloss such as the Woodfinish Gloss or PP varnish extra before applying one of the satin varnishes.
+On the other hand we have the Epifanes Woodfinish Matte.
+This is also a satin varnish but does have a UV filter and it is therefore suited for exterior use.
+However, in this case it is important to build up the system with a high gloss such as the Epifanes Woodfinish Gloss or Epifanes PP varnish extra before applying one of the satin varnishes.
 The high gloss builds-up much faster, but also gives a better protection in the underneath layers.